Amir Sayoud

-Amir Sayoud (أمير سعيود; born 30 September 1990) is an Algerian professional footballer who plays as an attacking midfielder for Saudi Professional League club Al-Tai.
+Amir Sayoud (أمير سعيود; born 30 September 1990) is an Algerian professional footballer who plays as an attacking midfielder for Saudi Pro League club Al-Hazem and the Algeria national team.

 Career

 Youth career

 Born in Guelma, Sayoud began his career in 2002 in the youth ranks of local club Nasr El Fedjoudj.
 He then played for Rapid de Guelma and ES Guelma before moving to ES Sétif.

 While at Sétif, he saw a television commercial for try outs being held in Algiers for the 'Play Maker Academy' in Ismaïlia, Egypt.
 Of the 80 people trying out, Sayoud made the top 5 and was sent to train with 108 other players from the Arab world in Ismaïlia.
-After four months of training, only 35 players were chosen to stay, with Sayoud being among them.
+After four months of training, only 35 players were chosen to stay; Sayoud was among them.
 The remaining players continued training and participating in matches with Sayoud being chosen as the top player among the group.

 He was approached by a number of clubs including Al-Ahly, Ismaily, Al-Ahli Dubai and Al Ain.
 Sayoud decided to join Al-Ahli Dubai, signing a 4-year contract with the club.
 During his brief time in the United Arab Emirates, his potential was quickly identified by Egyptian club Al-Ahly.